 This story form sunny Devon highlights the unforeseen cost of choosing to bury the ashes of a loved one in a family plot.
-A lady, called Phyllis Bishop, a long time resident of Torquay, passed away and her wish was to be buried alongside her husband at their family grave in Torquay.
-However the family ended opting for cremation as the cost to reopen the grave for burial was very expensive ordinarily £725, but because Mrs Bishop had spent her last two years in Newton Abbot (stones throwing distance) the family needed to pay an extra £1000 as she was deemed to be from outside the area (ouch!).
+A lady, called Phyllis Bishop, a long time resident of Torquay, when she passed away, her wish was to be buried alongside her husband at their family grave in Torquay.
+However the family ended opting for cremation as the cost to reopen the grave for burial was very expensive (ordinarily £725), but because Mrs Bishop had spent her last two years in Newton Abbot (stone throwing distance) the family needed to pay an extra £1000 as she was deemed to be from outside the area (ouch!).

-I am not what percent goes to the private company operating the cemetery and what to the authority I am guessing it all goes to the company.
-If authorities choose to outsource to private companies these by their very nature must make a profit, but it is the Authority that set this tariff not the company – the company will wish to negotiate a good rate so it can make money – but all these should be reasonable and as this is in effect a monopoly public service transparency wouldn’t go a miss either.
+I am not sure what percent goes to the private company operating the cemetery and what to the authority, I am guessing it all goes to the company.
+If authorities choose to outsource to private companies, these by their very nature must make a profit, but it is the Authority that set this tariff not the company.
+Obviously the company will wish to negotiate a good rate so it can make money – but all these should be reasonable and as this is in effect a monopoly public service transparency wouldn’t go amiss either.
 The spokesman for Torbay council response was a little underwhelming:

 ‘When the council transferred the management of the cemeteries and crematorium to Westerleigh, they also took on the pre-existing operational arrangements which included charging double fees for out-of-area residents.